 “Personally one of the greatest things that I enjoy about IMPACT is the number of children we’re able to serve, the great smiles you see on their faces, and the fact that they keep coming back and the volunteers keep coming back,” he says.

 “Watching the growth from the participants and seeing them and the volunteers come back each year, seeing the excitement when the participants come and relationships and skills grow is a great thing to see throughout the years,” says IMPACT coordinator Amanda Tepfer.

 “It’s so worth it,” Lacey says.
 “I feel so much gratification from it, and it makes me feel good that I’m doing this because I love it and I get to see how much they grow and how much I got to help them.”

 “In IMPACT, the OSU students and everyone loves Brian for who he is in that moment, and when he’s here, he’s OK,” Kelli says.
 “He’s at peace here and he’s happy here, and that means the world to us.”

 Another goal of IMPACT is to make sure children with disabilities are included in community-based physical activity settings.

-“Our goal is to increase links with local soccer programs, local kids clubs, local community organizations so that kids with disabilities are involved with programming,” Driver says.
+“Our goal is to increase links with local soccer programs, local kids clubs, local community organizations so that kids with disabilities are involved with programming,” Simon says.
 “One of the things we’ve done is set up a relationship with the Boys and Girls Club so children with disabilities are integrated through that organization.”